Auditosensory cortex: Linguistic competence

 Language competence is acquired from the ability of the auditosensory cortex to interpret sound stimuli.
-The information processing pathway in the transverse temporal gyrus is necessary to the recognise and comprehend of speech, which is called the two-streams hypothesis.
+The information processing pathway in the transverse temporal gyrus is necessary for recognizing and comprehending speech, and has been referred to as the two-streams hypothesis.
 The ventral pathway is responsible for processing linguistic semantic information that allows the understanding of meaning.
 The dorsal stream is responsible for processing phonological information that forms the structure of language.

 Neuroplasticity includes our auditory perception.
 It can be shaped by stimuli from the environment, memory and attentional factors.
 Neural activities in other brain areas are closely bound up with auditosensory processing in the transverse temporal gyrus.
 For instance, attention and focus, and face perception have an emphasis on our language competence.

-Clinical Significance
+Clinical significance

 There is a strong association between the cerebral cortex and auditory function.
 Animal studies have shown that extirpation of the auditosensory cortex leads to the loss of responsiveness to previously learnt tones.
 The locations of auditory cortical neurones and conformations of the primary auditory cortex are unique to every individual.
 Therefore, any surgical procedure should take these anatomical variations into account to minimise the damage to our auditory and language functions.
 Functional brain mapping (FBM) is one of the pre-operative procedures.